EloWard/Extension/CONTRIBUTING.md

 # Contributing to EloWard

 We welcome contributions from the community!
-This guide outlines how to contribute to the EloWard Chrome extension.
+This guide outlines how to contribute to the EloWard browser extension.

 ## Licensing